Degenerative Disc Disease

 Older people are most susceptible to develop degenerative disc disease.
 It is typically the result of aging, but sometimes, even younger people can experience symptoms.
 Injuries can also cause the degenerative disc disease.

 Degenerative disc disease causes the disc to lose their ability in cushioning movements.
-The protein or the collagen gradually weakens due to losing of water content in your disc.
+The protein or the collagen gradually weakens due to loss of water content in your disc.
 Fluids are crucial to maintaining bodily movement.
 When you have the degenerative disc disease, the molecules that attract water in your disc decrease, making the disc become hard and inflexible.

-Ways to Deal with Degenerative Disc Disease
+Ways to Deal with Disc Degeneration

 Bed rest for a few days